-Additionally, faults, damage and issues caused by driver misuse or an accident would not be covered under a manufacturer’s warranty.
+Additionally, faults and damage caused by driver misuse or an accident would not be covered under a manufacturer’s warranty.

 How Long Does A Manufacturer’s Warranty Last?

-This differs greatly from make to make - sometimes even model to model within the same make.
-Almost all will cover the car for the majority of a lease, if not the full term.
-You can usually expect the warranty to last for 3 years or until the car has been driven 60,000 miles, but always check to be certain.
+This differs greatly between brands and sometimes even between models from the same manufacturer.
+However, depending on the length of the lease almost all warranties will cover your car for the majority of a lease, if not the full term.
+You can usually expect the warranty to last for 3 years or until the car has been driven 60,000 miles, but it’s always best to check to be certain.

 If you have any questions around the different manufacturer’s and their warranties, get in touch with our team at firstname.lastname@example.org